iismail06/Skincare_tracker_SKYN/README.md

 3. Tab to the control — focus outline is visible on the text.
 4. Confirm form save persists the favorite flag.

+#### Known limitation: 10‑step Routine Builder for non‑daily categories

+Context: The Add Routine form (templates/routines/add_routine.html) is designed with up to 10 step slots and matching optional product links (routines/forms.py defines step1–step10 and product1–product10).
+This works well for daily AM/PM skincare flows where a longer sequence is common.

+What you’ll see:

+- For some categories, you may only need a few steps, so many of the 10 slots will remain blank.
+- The suggestions pool can be smaller for these categories, so the product dropdowns may feel sparse.

+Affected routine types:

+- Body care
+- Hair care
+- Special treatment (one‑off or occasional routines)
+- Seasonal treatment
+- Monthly routines

+Impact on users:

+- The form can look a bit “empty,” but this is not an error.
+You can submit with only the steps you need; blanks are expected and supported.
+- Tracking, dashboard display, and completion logic still work as long as at least one step is provided (the form enforces “at least one step”).

+Why it happens:

+- The UI exposes a fixed 10‑step layout to keep the form simple and consistent across routine types.
+Some categories naturally have fewer actionable steps and fewer suggested products, so you won’t fill all slots.

+Recommended workarounds (today):

+- Enter only the steps you actually use; leave the rest blank.
+- Prefer concise routines for these types (e.g., 2–5 steps for hair/body/special/seasonal/monthly).
+- Link a product only when it helps; steps can be tracked without a product selection.
+- If you need more context, include details in the step name (e.g., “Scalp serum (monthly)”).

+Planned improvements (backlog):

+- Dynamic step counts per routine type (e.g., default to 3–5 for hair/body/special/seasonal/monthly).
+- Progressive disclosure (show 3 steps by default with “Add another step” up to a sensible cap).
+- Category‑specific templates/presets and better product suggestions for non‑daily flows.
+- Optional collapse of unused step fields to reduce visual noise.

+Status: Documented as a known limitation.
+We’re keeping the current builder because it works well for AM/PM and weekly routines; the above improvements will make non‑daily categories feel lighter while preserving consistency.

 ### Summary

 All features passed testing successfully with no critical issues remaining.
 The site performs well across devices, browsers, and screen sizes.